 1. For double-sided printed circuit assembly designs, keep the SMT, heavy and sensitive components on one side – (it is best to try and keep all components on the primary side)

 2. Avoid components placements that are not 0 or 90 degrees – some SMT pick & place machines cannot handle arbitrary angles.

 3. Allow at least 100mil spacing between components and the edge of the printed circuit board.
 There needs to be enough spacing to allow for the individuation of the circuit assemblies.

-4. To the extent possible, space component evenly on the board to allow better thermal distribution in the reflow soldering oven.
+4. To the extent possible, space components evenly on the board to allow better thermal distribution in the reflow soldering oven.

 5. Include parts with visible leads in your design and avoid using BGAs and QFNs if possible because these devices are x-rayed to ensure proper assembly, resulting in a higher PCB assembly cost.

-6. Avoid placing smaller SMT parts next to large or tall parts to make soldering of the oversized components easier and less time consuming.
+6. Avoid placing smaller SMT parts next to large or tall parts to make the soldering of the oversized components easier and less time-consuming.

 7. Keep the orientation of similar components in the same direction.
 This makes it easier for your PCB assembly house to install and inspect the parts.